paganotoni/todox/Readme.md

 The stack aims to be as simple as possible.
 It consists of:

 - Go is the main language.
-- Gostar to build the html.
+- Gomponents to build the HTML.
 - HTMX for the interactions with the user.
-- Tailwind CSS with the Standalone CLI for styling.
+- Tailwind CSS for styling (CDN).
 - SQLite as the database.

 ## Architecture

 The application is mostly written in Go and HTML.
-HTMX facilitates a lot of the interaction with the user on the frontend and the backend endpoints process requests and return HTML that will be then rendered by HTMX.
+HTMX facilitates a lot of the interaction with the user on the frontend and the backend endpoints process requests and return HTML served by Go into the client side.

-The Tailwind CSS Standalone CLI takes care of the styling by processing html files and adding resulting CSS to `internal/app/public/styles.css`.
-Any CSS in the public folder is served by the Go server.
-The storage of the application is SQLite.
+The storage of the application is a shiny SQLite database.

 ## Running in development